jitpack/jitpack.io/BUILDING.md

 # Java version

-JitPack will compile projects using Java 8.
+JitPack will compile projects using Oracle Java 8.
 See the example projects on how to set a different target version.

 # Troubleshooting